Monodromy dependence and connection formulae for isomonodromic tau functions: Introduction and statement of results

 The closedness of the 1-form $\omega_{\mathrm{JMU}}$ with respect to $\mathcal T$ in turn implies that locally there is a function $\tau \equiv \tau\lb\vec{t};M\rb$ on ${\mathcal{T}} \times \mathcal M$ such that

 A remarkable property of this {\it tau function} $\tau\lb\vec{t}; M\rb$, which was established in \cite{Malgrange} and \cite{Miwa}, is that it admits analytic continuation as an entire function to the whole universal covering $\widetilde{\mathcal T}$ of the parameter space ${\mathcal T}$.
-Furthermore, zeros of $\tau\lb\vec{t}; M\rb$ correspond to the points in ${\mathcal T}$ where the inverse monodromy problem for (\ref{gensys0}) is not solvable for a given set $M$ of monodromy data (or, equivalently, where certain holomorphic vector bundle over $\Pb$ determined by $ M$ becomes nontrivial).
-Hence a central role of the concept of tau function in the monodromy theory of systems of linear differential equations.
+Furthermore, zeros of $\tau\lb\vec{t}; M\rb$ correspond to the points in ${\mathcal T}$ where the inverse monodromy problem for (\ref{gensys0}) is not solvable for a given set $M$ of monodromy data (or, equivalently, where a certain holomorphic vector bundle over $\Pb$ determined by $ M$ becomes nontrivial).
+Hence the tau function plays a central role in the monodromy theory of systems of linear differential equations.

 The tau function has several other striking properties.
 Among them we shall single out the hamiltonian aspect.
 A key fact of the monodromy theory of linear systems is that the isomonodromic family $ A\lb z; \vec{t}; M\rb$ can be described in terms of solutions of an integrable (in the sense of Frobenius) {\it monodromy preserving deformation equation},